• Skip to primary navigation

 makeanddocrew.com

-This long, dramatic vest with subtle pine tree cutouts is perfect for layering over your favorite fall or winter outfit.
+This dramatic vest with subtle pine tree cutouts is perfect for layering over your favorite fall or winter outfit.
 Free pattern + tutorial made with worsted weight yarn.
 Guest design by Created Makers.

 Get the Pattern